OrhanOZTURK/Python-Flask-WebServer/README.md

 1) You'll need to install python

-sudo apt-get update
+$ sudo apt-get update
-sudo apt-get upgrade
+$ sudo apt-get upgrade
-sudo apt-get install python-pip
+$ sudo apt-get install python-pip

 2) Now use pip to install Flask by typing

-sudo pip install flask
+$ sudo pip install flask

 3) Terminal window and create a new folder called "webserver" by typing

-mkdir webserver
+$ mkdir webserver

 "This directory by using the cd command and pressing Enter"

-cd webserver
+$ cd webserver

 "Create a new file called flask-test.py"

-nano flask-test.py
+$ nano flask-test.py

 "Copy and paste the following script to your BBB"

 4) Create a new folder called templates

-mkdir templates
+$ mkdir templates
-cd templates
+$ cd templates

 "Create a new file called click.html"

-nano click.html
+$ nano click.html

 "Copy and paste the following script to your BBB"

 5) Then run the following command

-python flask-test.py
+$ python flask-test.py

+-------------------------END----------------------